 If the plant is still wilted in the morning before watering, it might be root bound.
 If the plant(s) has been in the pot for a few years, this is the logical conclusion.
 If it is a new plant, did you clean out all old roots at the bottom of the pot before planting?

 Root Bound Soil or Plants

 Now is not the time to change out the soil in the pots.
-It will add too much stress to the already stressed plant.
+It will add too much stress to an already stressed plant.
 Try to dig around the outside of the root ball and remove anything easy to pull out – old soil and even some roots.
-Add fresh soil and keep the pot well watered until fall when it is safe to repot the plant.
+Add fresh soil and keep the pot well watered until fall when it is safe to repot the plant.”

 “Blast” Your Plants